Tozzi89/FreeMyXe/README.md

 * Allows more homebrew be able to be launched without erroring back to dashboard.
 * Fixes the ring of light / controller syncing bug after using BadUpdate.
+* Patches the <30ms ping check for System Link.
-* Allows launching XeLL if you have `xell-1f.bin` in the BadUpdatePayload folder.
+* Allows launching XeLL if you have `xell-1f.bin`, `xell-2f.bin` or `xell-gggggg.bin` in the BadUpdatePayload folder.
 * Patches USB controller authentication check (a-la "UsbdSecPatch") to let certain compatible controllers and adapters work.
 That's for you, Mario.
+* (**beta4 and above only**) Disables connecting to Xbox Live. *You **MUST** still disconnect before you start running the exploit!*

+### Original Xbox support

+The patches made by FreeMyXe are not fully compatible with running Original Xbox games.
+Before starting any Original Xbox title, you **must** launch "OGXboxPrep.xex" first, and after you're done you must launch it again.
+This is included in FreeMyXe beta4 and above.

 ## TODO

-* Actual patch loader
 * Daaaashlaaaaaaunch?

 ## Credits